GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 ### Remotely hosted code restrictions  {: #remotely-hosted-code }

-_Remotely hosted code_ refers to any code that is not included in an extension's package as a loadable resource.
+_Remotely hosted code_ refers to any code that is **not** included in an extension's package as a loadable resource.
 For example, the following are considered remotely hosted code:

-- JavaScript files pulled from a remote server
+- JavaScript files pulled from the developer's server.
 - Any library hosted on a [CDN][mdn-cdn].
 - a code string passed into [`"eval()"`][mdn-eval] at runtime